 My name is Kai Eckhardt.
 I live in Berkeley California and am married with 2 children.

-I am a professional musician since 1987 and earn my living as a performer, studio musician, and teacher.
-I am an associate professor at California Jazz Conservatory and UC Berkeley.
-I am also an activist who advocates for the rights of artists.
+Aside from being a professional musician since 1987 and earn my living as a performer, studio musician, and teacher, I am also an associate professor at California Jazz Conservatory and UC Berkeley.
+Aside from that, I am an activist who advocates for the rights of artists.
 Last year I became president of the board of directors for Artists United.
 For 8 years I run a successful online mentorship program helping bassists evolve and establish solid practice habits.

 You use a lot of chords and melody in your basswork.
 How did you develop that style?
 What/who was your influence?